 To that end the hotel urges its guests not to go into the water with commercial sunscreen or other creams or perfumes on.
-They offer biodegradable shampoo and soup from dispensers to reduce single plastic waste and they have a rainwater catchment system, solar water heaters, and source much of their produce for the hotel’s restaurant from a local organic garden.
+They offer biodegradable shampoo and soap from dispensers to reduce single plastic waste and they have a rainwater catchment system, solar water heaters, and source much of their produce for the hotel’s restaurant from a local organic garden.

 Diosa del Agua also has an attached smoothie and sandwich bar next door called Papaya Maya, with a cool hangout spot on the second floor (more hammocks of course) that doubles as a yoga studio several days a week so guests can Zen-out on vacation.